-Once received by BALI the evidence is copied in its entirety, and forwarded, together with a BALI Member Resolution Form, to the BALI member, who has 14 days in which to respond.
-For transparency this response will then be sent to the client, however following this no further evidence may be submitted by either party unless requested by BALI.
+Once received by the Association, the evidence is copied in its entirety, and forwarded, together with a Member Resolution Form, to the member, who has 14 days in which to respond.
+For transparency this response will then be sent to the client, however following this no further evidence may be submitted by either party unless requested by the Association.

-BALI staff undertake a desk review of the client’s complaint and the BALI members defence material.
+Our staff undertake a desk review of the client’s complaint and the member's defence material.
 No site visit to inspect works is available as part of this free process.

-Following this review, a case is put to the BALI Resolution Committee, which is chaired by the Chief Executive and comprises the Technical Officer and an industry expert with experience and expertise appropriate to the nature of the complaint.
+Following this review, a case is put to the British Association of Landscape Industries' Resolution Committee, which is chaired by the Chief Executive and comprises the Technical Officer and an industry expert with experience and expertise appropriate to the nature of the complaint.

-The BALI Resolution Committee’s findings and recommendations are then compiled and sent to the client and BALI member, giving the client 14 days to respond.
-Whilst the recommendations are not legally binding for the client, BALI requires its members to comply with remedial works or actions suggested in the report.
+The Resolution Committee’s findings and recommendations are then compiled and sent to the client and member, giving the client 14 days to respond.
+Whilst the recommendations are not legally binding for the client, the Association requires its members to comply with remedial works or actions suggested in the report.
 Failure to do so may result in expulsion from the Association.

-If the BALI Resolution Committee’s recommendations are rejected by the client, independent third-party adjudication by an expert witness is available.
-This is not part of the free service offered by BALI, and engagement of a third party by the client or BALI member represents the end of BALI’s involvement.
-BALI will supply a list of expert witnesses to the client and BALI member before withdrawing from the dispute entirely.
-It is the decision of the client and BALI member as to whether they use the services of an expert witness.
+If the Resolution Committee’s recommendations are rejected by the client, independent third-party adjudication by an expert witness is available.
+This is not part of the free service offered by the Association, and engagement of a third party by the client or member represents the end of the Association's involvement.
+The Association will supply a list of expert witnesses to the client and member before withdrawing from the dispute entirely.
+It is the decision of the client and member as to whether they use the services of an expert witness.

 The client or the member is still free to pursue the matter through litigation.
 In such cases, it is likely the court will consider the verdict of the Resolution Committee and any other expert report.